pranav-ganesh/tp/docs/UserGuide.md

 **Things to note:**
 * `Name`, `Phone_number` and `Email` fields are mandatory
-* `Name`, `Address` and `Interest` can be in any format.
+* `Name` must contain only alphanumeric characters
 * `Phone_number` must contain exactly 8 digits
-  a. numbers must start with "6", "8" or "9"
+  * numbers must start with "6", "8" or "9"
 * `Email` should be in the form of `local-part@domain-name` <br>
-  a.
-The local-part should only contain alphanumeric characters and these special characters, `+_.-`. <br>
+  * The local-part should only contain alphanumeric characters and these special characters, `+_.-` <br>
-  b.
-The local-part may not start or end with any special characters.<br>
+  * The local-part may not start or end with any special characters.<br>
-  c.
-The domain-name is made up of domain labels separated by periods. (eg. @nus.edu.sg)<br>
+  * The domain-name is made up of domain labels separated by periods. (eg. @nus.edu.sg)<br>
-  d.
-The domain-name must end with a domain label at least 2 characters long<br>
+  * The domain-name must end with a domain label at least 2 characters long<br>
-  e.
-The domain-name must have each domain label start and end with alphanumeric characters<br>
+  * The domain-name must have each domain label start and end with alphanumeric characters<br>
-  f.
-The domain-name must have each domain label consist of alphanumeric characters, separated only by hyphens, if any.<br>
+  * The domain-name must have each domain label consist of alphanumeric characters, separated only by hyphens, if any<br>
 * `Gender` can only be "m", "f", "n.a" (case-insensitive)
 * `Age` must only contain numbers
+* `Address` and `Interest` can be in any format

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:** <br>
-* `Address`, `Gender`, `Age`, `Interest` fields are optional
+`Address`, `Gender`, `Age`, `Interest` fields are optional<br>
-* A contact can have multiple interests
+A contact can have multiple interests
 </div>

 Examples: